 Content authoring tools

-The content authoring tool is the software that allows you to create elearning courses your employees can engage with.
+The content authoring tool is a piece of software that allows you to create elearning courses your employees can engage with.

 9 things you should consider when exploring authoring tools: